Construction Insurance Claim Consultants

 Notifying the insurance company

-When a construction company incurs an insurable loss, notifying the relevant insurance company in a timely fashion is important.
+When a construction insurance claim incurs an insurable loss, notifying the relevant insurance company in a timely fashion is important.
 The contractor should know a variety of things, such as if it is an insurable event, what policy it can be claimed under, the name of the insurer, and the amount of the deductibles or the excess.
 The damage should be photographed, and care should be taken to secure the area and ensure that it is safe.
 Additionally, if it is possible, records of all costs incurred to ensure the safety of the area should be recorded, as these should also be claimable costs.

 A report containing the following information should be prepared and then submitted to the insurer: